faiza1233/Election_Analysis/README.md

 Election-Audit Summary:

-This script can be used for any elections with some modifications, for example in other elections there might be columns for further sub categories of counties which will require a seprate dictionary and analysis in out script.
+This script can be used for any election with some modifications, for example in other elections there might be columns for further sub categories of counties which will require a seprate dictionary and analysis(leading to further modifications in the script).